 It’s summer, which means your seasonal slim-down should be in full effect to get your body healthy and fit for all your vacations ahead.
 However, no matter how small you make your portions or how much you sweat during your daily workouts, you can’t seem to cut that last bit of fat.
 In your desperation to melt away that last layer and reveal your glorious six-pack, you might be making several mistakes that not only prevent you from reaching your goal but weaken your body overall.

-The fitness plateau happens to all of us eventually, and it is incredibly frustrating.
+Although you’re trying to reach the goal of your female body visualizer, the fitness plateau happens to all of us eventually, and it is incredibly frustrating.
 Fortunately, there is quite a bit of research on weight loss to help you identify a few unexpected ways you might be keeping on the pounds.
 Here are the top six causes of slower slimming in the summertime.

 6 Reasons You Aren’t Slimming Down Like You Should Be